Back to practical guides

 1. Understand Their Preferences

-- Learn how each team member prefers to receive feedback.
-Some may appreciate direct, straightforward conversations, while others respond better to a collaborative tone or written feedback.
+Learn how each team member prefers to receive feedback.
+Some may appreciate direct, straightforward conversations, while others respond better to a collaborative tone or written follow-up.

 “I’d like to discuss some feedback with you.
 How do you prefer we approach these conversations?”